junetic/amplify/_posts/2018-12-18-user-driven-creativity.md

 > There is nothing like watching a person either, smile with delight or just gnash their teeth and struggle and be frustrated when they’re using your product.
 It’s those kinds of stories that really, really fire me up — [Frank Yoo](https://www.frankyoo.com/)

 Inspiration and creativity is often thought of as a ground breaking insight or a brand new learning.
-When the live video streaming startup [Justin.tv](https://en.wikipedia.org/wiki/Justin.tv) realized the needs of their users who were hardcore video gamers, they pivoted to create a billion dollar company called [Twitch](http://www.twtich.tv).
+When the live video streaming startup [Justin.tv](https://en.wikipedia.org/wiki/Justin.tv) realized the needs of their users who were hardcore video gamers, they pivoted to create a multi-billion dollar company called [Twitch](http://www.twtich.tv).
 This kind of big light-bulb insight is what everyone is looking for when thinking about user research or testing.
 But just like billion-dollar unicorn startups, they are not the norm.

 It’s often the case that you get inspired with something obvious or something you already knew.
 Imagine you kind of knew that your product’s sign-up process had issues.
 And when you actually saw first-hand how users got frustrated—you immediately started to creatively come up with ways to make it better.
 This is user-driven creativity.
 It can occur as new knowledge, but it often comes as new feelings and motivation that spur creative action.
 Even with Justin.tv and Twitch, the founders knew for years that a portion of their users were gamers who live-streamed video games.
 It wasn’t until the founders started talking to these users that they realized how big their needs were.